 But now, taking a cue from my old friend Meeghan at Auntie Bellum, I’ve decided to cobble together a modern day mixtape for fellow Incidentalists.
 I tend to skew towards music from the past in my personal listening habits, so I challenge you to keep me on my toes with suggestions for newer Southern music.
 Meeghan is highlighting Southern women, trans, and non-binary artists in particular, and I strongly encourage you to check out her playlists for a fuller picture of what’s happening with music in the South.

-Because I’m continually delighted by and a firm believer in the New Orleanian concept of lagniappe, I’ll be supplying you with 13 songs per season to enjoy.
-So without any further ado, here’s your “devil’s dozen” of Southern music for Autumn 2017.
+Because I’m continually delighted by and a firm believer in the New Orleanian concept of lagniappe, I’ll be supplying you with 13 songs to enjoy.
+So without any further ado, here’s your inaugural “devil’s dozen” of Southern music.